namnc/circom-2-arithc/operations.md

 ### Special Gates

-- **Special Gates (Comparison, Negative/Positive, Zero Check)**: Currently, Circom implements these using an advisory approach.
+For the Comparison, Negative/Positive, and Zero Check gates, Circom implements these using an advisory approach.
 Our strategy should involve identifying these specific gates during the processing of template calls within `traverse expression`.
 We do this by matching the template name and then substituting them with dedicated gates for comparison, sign checking, and zero equality.